 JACKSONVILLE, Fla. -- The Jaguars signed linebacker Telvin Smith to a long-term contract extension Wednesday.

 The extension adds four years to his existing contract.
-The new deal will expire after the 2021 season.

 Through seven games, Smith has collected 58 tackles, a sack, two interceptions, a forced fumble and a defensive touchdown.
 He was also chosen to be one of the two captains on the defense by his teammates.

 The starting weak-side linebacker has appeared in 53 games (46 starts) for the Jaguars and produced 408 tackles, 6.5 sacks, six interceptions and four forced fumbles.
 He has also scored two defensive touchdowns.